ke4harper/MxAPI/README.md

 There are two classes of communication: state and event.
 For lock-free state messaging, the Non-blocking Write protocol (NBW)<sup>[5](#Kopetz1993)</sup> is used.
 As shown in the figure above, this covers a scenario where it does not make sense to block the writer.
 Single writer, multiple concurrent reader configurations are possible.
 The design has the following properties:

+1. Safety property – if a read operation completes successfully, it must be guaranteed that it has read an uncorrupted version.
+2. Timeliness property – the tasks containing the read operations must complete their executions before deadline, and
+3. Non-blocking property – the writer cannot be blocked by readers.

+The algorithm is implemented with an atomic counter, initially set to zero.
+The approach is similar to optimistic record locking in databases.
+Each time the writer has a new value, it first increments the counter, writes the value into the next available buffer, and then increments the counter again.
+A reader grabs the value of the counter, reads the value in the associated buffer, and then checks to see if the value was corrupted while it was being read.
+If the value was overwritten during the process of reading (counter tests odd), the reader attempts to read again.
+The more buffers the less likely it is there will be a collision between reading and writing.

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).
 <a name="Smith2012">2</a>: Smith, et. al, "Have you checked your IPC performance lately?"
 Submitted to USENIX ATC (2012).